norinhossamm/CITI-Bank/README.md

 ## Technical Aspects:

 - Responsive Design: The website is designed to be fully responsive, ensuring optimal viewing and interaction experiences across a wide range of devices.

+- HTML and CSS:

+     - HTML: Used for structuring the content and elements of the website.

+     - CSS: Employed for styling and layout, enhancing the visual appeal and user experience.

 - External Libraries and Fonts: Utilizes Google Fonts, Font Awesome icons, and Bootstrap for styling and functionality.